Skip to main content

 Key Takeaways

-• Brisbane commercial lawyer hourly rates range from $250/hr for junior solicitors to $880/hr for partners, with boutique firms typically 20–40% cheaper than top-tier CBD firms for comparable work.
+• Brisbane commercial lawyer hourly rates range from $250/hr for junior solicitors to $880/hr for partners.
+Top-tier national firms charge at the top of these ranges and above.

 • Under s 308 of the Legal Profession Act 2007 (Qld), your lawyer must provide written costs disclosure before or as soon as practicable after being retained.
 For matters expected to exceed $3,000 + GST, a costs agreement is required under s 309.